developmentseed/rio-stac/docs/intro.md

     STAC Item can have [extensions](https://github.com/radiantearth/stac-spec/tree/master/extensions) which indicates that the item has additional properies (e.g proj information).
 This option can be set multiple times.

+    You can pass the extension option multiple times: `-e extension1 -e extension2`.

+- **projection extension** (--with-proj / --without-proj)

-    By default the `proj` extension will be added to the item.
+    By default the `projection` extension and properties will be added to the item:
     ```
     {
         "proj:epsg": 3857,